Dr Laura Greaves

-I am a Newcastle University Research Fellow working within the Wellcome Centre for Mitochondrial Research.
+I am a Senior Lecturer working within the Wellcome Centre for Mitochondrial Research.
 My group is focussed on investigating the role of mitochondrial DNA mutations in ageing stem cells and cancer.
 I am interested in elucidating the mechanisms by which mitochondrial DNA mutations occur and clonally expand within individual cells with age, and the functional consequences of these mutations on cellular homeostasis and tumour development.

 I first became interested in mitochondrial genetics in 2002 when I began my PhD studies looking at the presence of mitochondrial DNA mutations in ageing human colonic epithelium.
 Upon discovering the high frequency of these mutations I wanted to pursue this area further to investigate their functional consequences at the cellular and tissue level, and to determine how they contribute to human ageing and disease.